SOUTHEASTERN WISCONSIN CHAPTER PUBLIC RELATIONS SOCIETY OF AMERICA, INC.

 Section 4.
 Treasurer.
 The Treasurer shall receive and deposit all Chapter funds in the name of the Chapter, in a bank or trust company selected and approved by the Board of Directors.
 He/she shall issue receipts and make authorized disbursements by check after proper approval by the President or Board of Directors.
 He/she shall prepare the Chapter’s budget, make regular financial reports to the Board of Directors, render an annual financial statement to the Chapter membership, and perform all other duties incident to the Office.

 Section 5.
 Membership Officer.
 The Membership Officer shall be responsible for recruitment and retention programs of the Chapter.
-He/she shall serve a term of three years and be responsible for communication with the National PRSA on all matters pertaining to membership and shall perform all other duties incident to the Office.
+He/she shall serve a term of one year and be responsible for communication with the National PRSA on all matters pertaining to membership and shall perform all other duties incident to the Office.

 Section 6.
 Secretary.
 The Secretary shall keep records of all meetings of the Chapter and of the Board of Directors, send copies of such minutes to Society Headquarters, issue notices of all meetings, maintain or cause to be maintained the roll of membership, and perform all other duties customarily pertaining to the office.